xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_product_classes.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2015-08-27 00:00'
 identifier: ref_EVqNSaZy
-updated_at: 2015-08-27 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Managing product classes'
+title: Managing product classes
 categories:
   - User manual
+published: true
+order: 100
 ---

 When some products in your catalog have certain characteristics in common and need to be handled together as a group, it may be a good idea to configure a product class for them.
 The process is as follows: